eclipse/paho.mqtt.golang/README.md

 import "github.com/eclipse/paho.mqtt.golang"
 ```

-Samples are available in the `/samples` directory for reference.
+Samples are available in the `cmd` directory for reference.

 Runtime tracing